-- 1. The rescuer will be positioning at the victim's head. - 2.
-Cover victims' mouth and nose with the appropriate mask size. - 3.
-Seal the face mask by placing fingers of one hand like CE-shape across the top and bottom edge of the mask and open the airway using the head-tilt/chin-lift maneuver. - 4.
-Deliver the first breath by squeezing the bag over one second, just enough to see the chest rise to avoid excessive ventilation.
+- 1. Second rescuer will be positioning himself at the victim's head. - 2.
+Cover victim mouth and nose with the appropriate mask size. - 3.
+Seal the face mask by placing fingers of one hand like EC-shape across the top and bottom edge of the mask and open the airway using the head-tilt/chin-lift maneuver. - 4.
+Deliver the first breath by squeezing the bag over one second, just enough to see the chest rise to avoid hyperventilation.